bscotch/spritely/README.md

 In other words, suffix methods will *always* be performed or blocked whenever *any* CLI command is run.

+Note that sprites (folders) will be renamed to remove the suffixes, so make sure that won't create naming conflicts.

 ### Running commands (CLI)

 Run spritely commands by opening up a terminal